cspace-deployment/pictionbridge/README.md

 ## Configuration Profiles

 For the configuration profile named by `$PICTION_BRIDGE_CONF`, the profile's settings may be changed by editing `$PICTION_BRIDGE_HOME/conf/$PICTION_BRIDGE_CONF.xml`.
-See the existing files for all of the configuration options.
+See the existing configuration files for all of the available configuration options.
 Some highlights:

-`databaseUpdateMonitor`:
-  `limit`: The maximum number of updates to retrieve per invocation.
+`databaseUpdateMonitor`/`limit`: The maximum number of updates to retrieve per invocation.

-  `dataSource`
-    `url`: The location of the database to monitor for updates from Piction.
+`databaseUpdateMonitor`/`dataSource`/`url`: The location of the database to monitor for updates from Piction.

-`cspaceRestUploader`:
-  `servicesUrlTemplate`: The location of the CollectionSpace services layer REST API.
+`cspaceRestUploader`/`servicesUrlTemplate`: The location of the CollectionSpace services layer REST API.

-  `pauseBetweenUpdatesMillis`: A number of milliseconds to pause between each update to CollectionSpace.
+`cspaceRestUploader`/`pauseBetweenUpdatesMillis`: A number of milliseconds to pause between each update to CollectionSpace.
 This may be used for throttling.

-`bmuFilenameParser`:

-  `uploadUrl`: The location of the BMU API, used for parsing filenames.
+`bmuFilenameParser`/`uploadUrl`: The location of the BMU API, used for parsing filenames.

 ## Logging